megamanq/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-pointers and arrays and string readme file of the repo
+ointers and arrays and string readme file of the repo